magepages/mpdocs/docs/free-shipping-bar/index.md

 * **Name**: The name of Free Shipping bar.
 This name is only displayed in the backend.
 * **Status**: Choose `Enable` to display the Free Shipping Bar on the backend.
 * **Store View**: One website can have many store views.
-The category will only display with selected store views.
+The category will only display selected store views.
 * **From Date**: Set the start date to use Free Shipping bar
 * **To Date**: Set the finish date to use Free Shipping bar